-Petrograd has obtained fuel in return for the wood shayings sold abroad, and is reviving the factories (chiefly of the metal and metallurgic industry), with this fuel.
+Petrograd has obtained fuel in return for the wood shavings sold abroad, and is reviving the factories (chiefly of the metal and metallurgic industry), with this fuel.
 The locomotive factories can now face the future with greater confidence, their position being secured by orders for 508 new locomotives within three years, and by 1,800 large repairing orders.

 Metal industry in the south is in a particularly difficult position.
 This is the most important metal area, producing in past years three quarters of the total metal production, about 180 million puds.
-The production here this year is somewhat greater than in the Ural district, but the absolute figures are still very insignificant, amounting in all to only 21/2 per cent of the pre-war figures.
+The production here this year is somewhat greater than in the Ural district, but the absolute figures are still very insignificant, amounting in all to only 21⁄2 per cent of the pre-war figures. of the pre-war figures.

 In some branches of the metal-working industry a crisis is impending.
 Lack of financial means renders it impossible for the traffic commissariat to give the required orders.
 The productivity of the agricultural machinery industry is also extremely small.
 The development of this industry is hampered by the low purchasing powers of the peasantry.
-The peasant was accustomed to buy agricultural machines on credit, but the industry is not in a position to seli its products on credit.
+The peasant was accustomed to buy agricultural machines on credit, but the industry is not in a position to sell its products on credit.

-But even here, as in light industry, there is an increase of productivity to be observed, one and a half times as much having been produced in comparison with last year, while the work demanded of the industrial undertakings has so increased, work demanded of the industrial undertakings has so increased, that in many factories in the Ural district it has attained to more than 50 per cent of the pre-war standard.
+But even here, as in light industry, there is an increase of productivity to be observed, one and a half times as much having been produced in comparison with last year, while the having been produced in comparison with last year, while the work demanded of the industrial undertakings has so increased, that in many factories in the Ural district it has attained to more than 50 per cent of the pre-war standard.
 There is also an improvement to be noted in the utilization of raw materials and fuel; the amount of cast iron produced with a certain amount of fuel has increased.
-As in light industry, general progress in productive conditions has been made, and many important advantages have been won, Further development depends on the financial situation.
+As in light industry, general progress in productive conditions has been made, and many important advantages have been won.
+Further development depends on the financial situation.